olliw42/mLRS-docu/docs/CRSF.md

 ## Yaapu Telemetry App Setup for EdgeTX/OpenTX

-In EdgeTX/OpenTX go to MDL->TELEMETRY and select "Discover new sensors".
-You should see sensors appearing; mLRS currently provides 28 sensors ([CRSF Sensors](CRSF_SENSORS.md)).
+With an active connection to the receiver, in EdgeTX/OpenTX go to MDL->TELEMETRY and select "Discover new sensors".
+You should start to see sensors appearing; mLRS currently provides 28 sensors ([CRSF Sensors](CRSF_SENSORS.md)).

-Install the Yaapu app exactly as described in its wiki.
-Note: You need to install the dev version, the stable release version will not work.
-You need to enable the CRSF support: Start the "Yaapu Config" script in SYS->TOOLS, and set "enable CRSF support: yes" (then repower the radio).
-You can check if all is good by running the "Yaapu Debug CRSF" script in SYS->TOOLS.
+Install the latest Yaapu app exactly as described in its wiki.
+Note: you should always install the latest dev / master version, previous releases aren't guaranteed to work.

+Once installed, you need to enable CRSF support:
+- Start the "Yaapu Config" script in SYS->TOOLS
+- Set "enable CRSF support: yes"
+- Reboot the radio
+- You can check if all is working by running the "Yaapu Debug CRSF" script in SYS->TOOLS

 ## Demo